Saturday, November 23, 2013

 Like every mother I believed I had a special baby in my belly.
 In a time of mourning for a close person's miscarriage, I felt guilt that my baby was continuing to grow into our 6th month.
 Immediately after these thoughts and spoken words, I felt something different: this baby was different.
 I didn't feel this with her sister; what is different?
 Why is this one "special?"
 Now, we all know.

 Three months later, Madeleine was born 7 days before her due date.
-October 2 is the feast day of the Guardian Angel.
+October 2 is the day Catholics celebrate the Guardian Angel.

 Today as I got out her baby book and was explaining to Annalise how God put a tiny little her inside my belly to grow, we started remembering Madeleine's birthday.
 I decided today was a good day to contribute to both of their books.